marbl/MetagenomeScope/FEATURES_TODO.md

 * Write parsers for the other 2 types of assembly files Todd wanted me to support (GFA and FASTG), and also maybe for the Trinity FASTA file (but honestly I have no idea how to read those).

-* Highlight longer bubbles (as seen in the Miller et al. paper)/frayed ropes.
-	* This should be achievable by detecting chains first, and then (for frayed ropes) checking if using the entire chain as a "middle node" would work or (for bubbles) checking if a node diverges to multiple chains/single nodes and then converges to a single node from those chains.
-	 From there, we can remove the chains in question from the graph and add their elements as "LongRopes" or "LongBubbles" (or, uh, just normal ropes/bubbles) to the graph.
-    * Wrote the "long rope" pseudocode.
-Need to finish writing the "long bubble" pseudocode tomorrow, then implement detection of long ropes/bubbles.
-(TODO)

 * Look into "efficient bubble detection" (Fasulo et al. 2002).
 To be fair, this might be for assemblers -- I'd guess that for assembly graphs already